saffronhamid/portfolio/README.md

    git clone https://github.com/saffronhamid/portfolio.git
    ```

-2. Navigate to the project directory:
+2. Navigate to the project directory and then run this command:
    ```
    cd portfolio
    ```